neilblom/wordlist-writer/docs/z_Detailed_Feature_Specifications.md

 * whitespace and punctuation preserved as raw tokens
 * normalized tokens not logged
 * tokenizer must not trigger highlight or autosave
+* tokenizer must preserve spacing and punctuation
+* tokenizer must return objects only for word tokens

 1.2 Normalization (Updated)
 Step 1: lowercase